Annual Report 2022

 To facilitate the creation of open-source projects, the Mumbai hackathon was hosted by FOSS United and Don Bosco Institute of Technology (DBIT), on 9th - 10th April 2022.

 With around 30+ project submissions so far and a lot of time to go, it shows the vibrant and innovative spirit of the city's tech community.
+Check out the winners for the 2022 edition here.

 Soon after IndiaFOSS 2.0, and seeing the probability of volunteer-run local editions, a conference management application was built using Frappe.